Table of Contents Show

 Make sure the word ‘Lease’ is not mentioned in the agreement.Make sure the word ‘Lease’ is not mentioned in the agreement.

+A costly eviction process must be started if the seller refuses to leave.
+This can be avoided by having the document state that the occupant has a license rather than a lease to stay on the property.
 The agreement must use the word ‘License’ rather than Lease.
-If the seller refuses to leave, a very costly eviction process has to be started.
-This can be avoided by having the language of the document state that the occupant as a license rather than a lease to stay on the property.

 Include a substantial damages clauseInclude a substantial damages clause

 To protect against the seller overstaying their term of occupancy.
 A significant penalty should be included for each day they overstay.
-For this to work, the penalty should be more than what it costs to stay in a hotel, and more than the apartment would rent for.
+The penalty should be more than what it costs to stay in a hotel and more than the apartment would rent for this to work.
 This is likely to be the most fraught aspect of the negotiations.